 Understanding BDD

-BDD is a condition where individuals have a distorted view of their appearance, leading them to seek unnecessary surgeries.
-This can result in dissatisfaction, even after successful procedures.
+Body dysmorphic disorder is a condition where individuals have a distorted view of their appearance.
+This often leads them to seek unnecessary surgeries, resulting in dissatisfaction, even after successful procedures.

 Steps to Take

-• Discuss with your surgeon: Make sure they are aware of any mental health concerns.
+- Discuss with Your Surgeon: Make sure your surgeon is aware of any mental health concerns.
+They can help guide your decision-making process.

 Sign #4: Inadequate Support System